canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 size
     (*optional*) Size of the structure.
-If not specified, the size will be automatically computed based on the size of contents, other gadget specifications, and any limits imposed by offsets specified for structures located after this one on the disk.
+If not specified, the size will be automatically computed based on the size of content.

 type
     (*required*) The type of the structure.
 This field takes one of these